kcarnold/cs344/content/units/05learning/homework.md

 Specifically:

 - Train a model to label the MNIST handwritten digits (10 classes, cross-entropy loss, see below for model details)
+  - Highly recommended: plot the training loss and the validation loss.
-- Evaluate the accuracy on the test set.
+- Evaluate the accuracy on the test (validation) set.
 - Compare the results of the following different models (tune the learning rate and number of epochs as needed to get a good fit):
   - a single layer (logistic regression) model
   - a two-layer model with 30 hidden dimensions and ReLU activation.
+  - (don't copy-paste the code; use flags to choose which to run, or write a function to do the training and call it with different parameters.)
 - Optionally, also compare these variations:
   - try regularization, e.g., weight decay
   - Try different hidden dimensionality